reactive-python/reactpy/docs/source/core-concepts.rst

 Element Layout
 --------------

-Displaying an element requires you to turn elements into :term:`VDOM` - this is done using a :class:`~idom.core.layout.Layout`.
+Displaying an element requires you to turn elements into :ref:`VDOM <VDOM Mimetype>` - this is done using a :class:`~idom.core.layout.Layout`.
 Layouts are responsible for rendering elements (turning them into VDOM) and scheduling their re-renders when they :meth:`~idom.core.layout.Layout.update`.
 To create a layout, you'll need an :class:`~idom.core.element.Element` instance, which will become its root, and won't ever be removed from the model.
 Then you'll just need to call and await a